danlagos/atari-games-q-network/README.md

 * What sort of date structures and classes will I need?
 * What model architecture?
 * What are the hyperparameters?
-* what general results can I excpet?
+* what general results can I expect?

 I had to make modifications to the algorithm because of my lack of GPU's.
 For example, instead of mmax_mem_size = 1,000,000 I used mmax_mem_size = 100,000.
 I may further reduce this upon final implementation given my GPU and RAM.